danieltsoukup/adventofcode/README.md

 To use the `makefile` for setting up the daily challenge, first: create a file called `sessionid` and add a single line with your session id - you can get this by inspecting the Advent of Code cookies in your browser.

-Run `make files day=X` to get the input for day X and create code files based on the template.
+Run `make files year=X day=Y` to get the input for year X, day Y and create code files based on the template.

 Using pre-commit hooks: